 Book a time to chat with Don, our merchant expert, and learn how Evolve Payment can advocate for your business and save 20%-40% on processing fees.

-The IRS has a detailed breakdown of changes, exceptions, and points of note in their Publication 535.
+The IRS has a detailed breakdown of changes, exceptions, and points of importance in their Publication 535 (sidenote: the IRS announced on January 22nd, 2024 that Publication 535 will not receive any future revisions.
+Because of this, the 2022 edition is the most up-to-date document for businesses to use).
 This publication gives businesses everything they need to know about business expenses and tax season.
 In summary:

 Merchant service fees are a tax-deductible cost of running your business.